4d/docs/website/translated_docs/de/REST/configuration.md

 ## Starting the REST Server

 For security reasons, by default, 4D does not respond to REST requests.
-If you want to start the REST Server, you must check the **Expose as REST server** option in the "Web/REST resource" page of the structure settings in order for REST requests to be processed.
+If you want to start the REST Server, you must check the **Expose as REST server** option in the **Web** > **Web Features** page of the structure settings in order for REST requests to be processed.

 ![alt-text](assets/en/REST/Settings.png)

-> REST services use the 4D HTTP server, so you need to make sure that the 4D Web server is started.
+> REST services use the 4D HTTP server, so you need to make sure that the 4D web server is started.

 The warning message "Caution, check the access privileges" is displayed when you check this option to draw your attention to the fact that when REST services are activated, by default access to database objects is free as long as the REST accesses have not been configured.